computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 :zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zz

 :zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz::zzz:
-**What we will designate as *advanced basic* is the capability of operating withing the inescabable plane of basic in a way that withstands any temptation to transcend it.**

 **"This is a group of people that may have felt neglected in the past," said Noe Garcia III, a Republican volunteer dressed in non-NASCAR-like khakis and T-shirt.
 "We want to speak directly to them.
 We want them to know that we share many of the same values."**